Short answer: Aamu.app is an all-in-one productivity tool

 • Git for keeping code near product work.

-• APIs and automations for extending the workspace.
+• My Apps, APIs, and webhooks for extending the workspace.

 • Company Brain and AI for working across the shared context.